getartistry/artistry/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 = 0.8 =

-This version instroduces Enhanced E-commerce implementation for WooCommerce.
+This version introduces Enhanced E-commerce implementation for WooCommerce.
 Please note that this feature of the plugin is still experimental and the feature of Google Analytics is still in beta.
 Read the plugin FAQ for details.

 = 0.7.1 =

-If you are using WooCommerce and updated to 2.1.x you SHOULD update immediatelly.
+If you are using WooCommerce and updated to 2.1.x you SHOULD update immediately.
 This release includes a fix so that transaction data can be passed to GTM.

 = 0.7 =

 Improved code so that Webmaster Tools verification can work using your GTM container tag.
 Blacklist or whitelist tags and macros to increase security of your Tag Manager setup.
-Fixed: WhichBroswer library was missing from 0.6
+Fixed: WhichBrowser library was missing from 0.6

 = 0.6 =